scikit-activeml/scikit-activeml/docs/developers_guide.rst

 --------

 Our philosophy is to extend the ``sklearn`` eco-system with the most relevant query strategies for active learning and to implement tools for working with partially unlabeled data.
 An overview of our repository's structure is given in the image below.
 Each node represents a class or interface.
 The arrows illustrate the inheritance hierarchy among them.
 The functionality of a dashed node is not yet available in our library.

 .. image:: https://raw.githubusercontent.com/scikit-activeml/scikit-activeml/master/docs/logos/scikit-activeml-structure.png
    :width: 1000

-In our package ``skactiveml``, there three major components, i.e., ``SkactivemlClassifier``, ``QueryStrategy``, and the not yet supported ``SkactivemlRegressor``.
+In our package ``skactiveml``, there three major components, i.e., ``SkactivemlClassifier``, ``SkactivemlRegressor``, and the ``QueryStrategy``.
 The classifier and regressor modules are necessary to deal with partially unlabeled data and to implement active-learning specific estimators.
 This way, an active learning cycle can be easily implemented to start with zero initial labels.
 Regarding the active learning query strategies, we currently differ between the pool-based (a large pool of unlabeled samples is available) and stream-based (unlabeled samples arrive sequentially, i.e., as a stream) paradigm.
 On top of both paradigms, we also distinguish the single- and multi-annotator setting.
 In the latter setting, multiple error-prone annotators are queried to provide labels.
 As a result, an active learning query strategy not only decides which samples but also which annotators should be queried.

 Introduction
 ------------